lfe/blog/src/_posts/2015-03-22-1445-the-hidden-origins-of-lisp-introduction.md

 Frege (1884), and Dedekind (1888).
-It was the Italian mathematician Giuseppe Peano, though, who in 1889 finally identified and distilled the essence of these explorations in terms that were more precisely formulated than those of his peers or intellectual forebearers.
+It was the Italian mathematician Giuseppe Peano, though, who in 1889 finally identified and distilled the essence of these explorations in terms that were more precisely formulated than those of his peers or intellectual fore bearers.
 These were subsequently elaborated by successive generations of mathematicians prior to the advent of "high-level" programming languages in the 1950s.